Syam916/chitrasethu/backend/README.md

 # Chitrasethu Backend API

-Complete backend API for the Chitrasethu Photography Platform built with Node.js, Express, and MySQL.
+Complete backend API for the Chitrasethu Photography Platform built with Node.js, Express, and PostgreSQL.

 ## 📋 Table of Contents